finops-fitness-club/finops-crawler/README.md

 There is an open data specification being developed by FinOps Foundation ([FOCUS](https://focus.finops.org/)).
 At this point, it's still very new and not adopted by the industry.
 We will keep a close eye on it and support it as soon as feasible.

 *Note*: querying long time periods might trigger paginated results.
-AWS currently handles it correctly, very soon Azure will as well.
-Have not tested yet with OpenAI.
+AWS and Azure handle it correctly.
+OpenAI does not have paginated results as it's an undocumented API and it also has not existed yet for a very long time.

 ### Plans